truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

   The failover service enables HA systems to fail over the primary system controller to the standby controller if service to the primary is disrupted.
   This service is not included on non-Enterprise and non-HA systems.

+  Enterprise customers should not make chages to failover settings or the service on their own.
+Contact iXsystems Support for assistance before making any change to failover settings.

 When you add data sharing the system prompts you to enable the appropriate sharing service as part of the configuration and set up process.